Voriconazole: Medical uses

 It is also used to prevent fungal infection in people as they undergo BMT.

 It is also the recommended treatment for the CNS fungal infections transmitted by epidural injection of contaminated steroids.

 It can be taken by mouth or given in a doctor's office or clinic by intravenous infusion.

 Contraindications

-It is toxic to the fetus; pregnant women should not take it and women taking it should not become pregnant.
+Voriconazole is toxic to the fetus, and thus not used in pregnant women, or women who may become pregnant.